 Why introverts make great employees.

 Introverts, like all your staff, can be valuable assets to you.
-Some of the reason are that introverts tend to:
+Some of the reasons are that introverts tend to:

 - be good listeners.